 Afternoon Program Options

-The eighth-grade arts program devotes the last two months of school to the Bard.
+The eighth-grade arts program devotes the last two months of school to a theatrical production.
 Students can act in the play, or take part by producing, designing costumes, or being part of the stage crew.
 The final production takes place in Williston’s state-of-the-art theater.

 Students spend a full day immersed in the languages and cultures of France, Spain, and China.
 Hands-on activities include cooking, traditional dance, and martial arts workshops.
 Latin students attend Classics Day at Mount Holyoke College.